INSIGHT-Tax exemption may be key to move of Keurig's coffee buying to Switzerland

 Switzerland's talent pool of coffee traders, one source familiar

-became clear that tax savings were a key part of the plan, the
+became clear that tax savings were a key part of the plan, this

 person said.